N0stalgiaUltra/Head2HeadApp/README.md

 ## Architecture
 **Head2HeadApp** was built using MVVM, Clean Architecture and the Repository pattern.
 Following [Google´s official recomendation](https://developer.android.com/topic/architecture)
 </br>

+## Third Party APIs

+[API Sports](https://dashboard.api-football.com/), this API provides all kind of data related to sports and series and it have a limited usage for free accounts.

 ## Features